How can I catch Syphilis?

 Syphilis can be passed on through oral, vaginal or anal sex.
-It can also be passed from mother to child at birth.
+It can also be passed from mother to baby during childbirth.

 Syphilis has three stages; primary, secondary and latent.
 Symptoms depend on the stage of the infection.